 Teachers model reading strategies during shared reading sessions, whilst children have the opportunity to develop reading strategies and to discuss texts in detail during guided reading sessions.
 Independent reading provides time for both assessment and 1-1 teaching.
 Daily discreet RWI lessons in FS and KS1 enable children to decode efficiently.
 This is continued into KS2 where necessary.

-A range of reading schemes are used to support early readers as well as ‘real books’ used for guided reading.
+A range of reading schemes are used to support early readers as well as ‘real books’ and other texts used for guided reading.
 Teaching assistants support reading activities to ensure that children have more frequent opportunities to read with adults.

 In Key Stage 2 children choose books to take home and read.
 We also have a selection of books from Y3 to Y6 to support appropriate text choices.
 Those children still learning to read have access to the appropriate RWI text and these continue to help these children to grow in confidence as readers with a text that appears appropriate for their age group.